 A look at all the ways to store sourdough bread: from bread bags to freezing to using a bread box.

 When you first start baking sourdough bread, you are into it.
 Your sourdough starter is like a family member.
 Every loaf is a treasure that gets admired and eaten right away.
-But as you bake more and more, you start you realize something: you have a lot of bread.
+But as you bake more and more, you realize something: you have a lot of bread.
 And you aren’t entirely sure what to do with it.
-Eating a whole loaf in two days is, let’s face it, a bit much.

 Here’s the best way to store all those homemade loaves, so they stay fresh and beautiful.